truenas/documentation/content/Solutions/MinioCOREtoSCALE.md

 This process is not covered in this guide.
 {{< /hint >}}

-This process has been validated using a CORE 13.0-U6.1 system that was upgraded using a .update file to SCALE 24.04 and from CORE 13.0-U6.1 to SCALE 23.10.2 using a .update file.
+This process has been validated using a CORE 13.0-U6.1 system that was migrated using an .update file to SCALE 24.04 and also using a CORE 13.0-U6.1 system that migrated to SCALE 23.10.2 using an .update file.

 ## First Steps